half-6/cloud-storage-client/README.md

 ## Supported cloud storage
 it is support AWS S3 for only, we will add more
+- Amazon S3 Storage
-- AWS S3
+- Amazon S3 Compatible Storage
-- Azure Blob Storage (TBD)
+- Google Storage (TBD)

 ## Features